I’ve Missed Mortgage Payments and Need to Sell My Vista Property Quickly, Before Foreclosure.

 - Moving forward, the title is transferred into our name and we take over the payments from now on.

-The best part of selling direct to an investor (whether in a subject-to purchase or not), is that you don’t have the negative implications of a foreclosure on your credit and you can walk away without damage that will affect you for years to come.
+The best part of selling directly to an investor (whether in a subject-to-purchase or not), is that you don’t have the negative implications of a foreclosure on your credit and you can walk away without damage that will affect you for years to come.